• Skip to primary navigation

 • Add the cognac to the skillet then return to heat (be careful it may ignite).
 Scrape up any brown bits from the pan and allow the cognac to reduce by half (about 2-3 minutes).

-• Add the cream, beef stock, 2 tbsp butter, and any juices that have accumulated from the resting steaks and stir frequently.
+• Add the cream, beef stock, 2 tablespoon butter, and any juices that have accumulated from the resting steaks and stir frequently.
 Cook for 4-5 minutes until slightly thickened and the sauce coats back of spoon.
 Season with salt to taste.

 • Plate steaks and top with the au poivre sauce then serve.